sharapeco/saikyo-gulp/README.md

 # Saikyo-gulp

-The strongest gulpfile.js I thought for small websites or applications.
+The strongest gulpfile.js I thought for small websites, documents or applications.

 Saikyo-gulp can: